podofo/podofo/README.md

 * Add `PODOFO_STATIC` compilation definition to your project, or before including `podofo.h`;
 * Link the libraries `podofo.a`, `podofo_private.a` (or `podofo.lib`, `podofo_private.lib` with MSVC) and all the [dependent](https://github.com/podofo/podofo/blob/5a07b90f24747a5aafe6f6fd062ee81f4783ab22/CMakeLists.txt#L203C5-L203C24) libraries.

-## Generating PoDoFo Documentation with Doxygen
+## Doxygen Documentation

+The API documentation can be found at https://podofo.github.io/podofo/documentation/ .

+### Generate the doxygen documentation

 1. **Prerequisite**: Ensure you have Doxygen installed on your machine.
 If not, visit [Doxygen's official website](http://www.doxygen.nl/) to download and install it.